LostWhen/daimon/README.md

 [**→ Use it now**](https://lostwhen.github.io/daimon/)

-Daimon takes a `.json` army list exported from [ListForge](https://listforge.club) or any app that uses the [BattleScribe roster schema](http://www.battlescribe.net/schema/rosterSchema) and converts it into an import file for [UnitCrunch](https://www.unitcrunch.com/), the 40K probability and damage simulator.
+Daimon takes a `.json` army list exported from [ListForge](https://listforge.club), [New Recruit](https://www.newrecruit.eu/), or any app that uses the [BattleScribe roster schema](http://www.battlescribe.net/schema/rosterSchema) and converts it into an import file for [UnitCrunch](https://www.unitcrunch.com/), the 40K probability and damage simulator.

 No server, no account, no data leaves your browser.
 Drop a file in, get a file out.